jackkershaw/my-coding-progress/src/progress.md

 - 13 January: 6 hours on building personal portfolio.
 - 15 January: 5.5 hours on personal portfolio.
 - 16 January: 7 hours on personal portfolio.
 - 17 January: 1 hour gathering pieces for portfolio.
-1 hour working on portfolio code and design layout.
+3 hour working on portfolio code and design layout.
+- 18 January:

 ## To do next: